 Leveraging the success of that first festival—and with the support of the local business community—we were able to host a second festival in 2017.
 The same year we re-organized as a 501(c)(3) non-profit corporation in order to have a bigger impact on the local community and add the talent of a board of directors.
 We added more shows, songwriters, and a songwriting contest to the festival.

 The third annual festival in 2018 was a breakout year with the addition of a Master Class for songwriters, more shows, sponsors, and fans.
-We sold out shows on Thursday and Friday nights and had standing room only in the bars and restaurants for the Rising Star songwriters.
+Sold out shows and had standing room only in the bars and restaurants for the Rising Star songwriters.
 We estimate more than 1,000 people attended our shows over the three-day festival.
 This success allowed us to award our public school’s music department with a check for $10,000.

 Unfortunately we like the rest of the country was effected by COVID in 2020 having to cancel our festivals

-In 2021 we are adding two new festivals to our organization, the Whitefish Songwriter Festival in Whitefish, Montana and the Yellowstone Songwriter Festival in Cody, Wyoming.
+In 2021 we added two new festivals to our organization, the Whitefish Songwriter Festival in Whitefish, Montana and the Yellowstone Songwriter Festival in Cody, Wyoming.
 Building on the success of the Red Lodge Songwriter Festival we aim to have similar impact on the local tourist economies and music education in those two communities.
-In total we will produce over 70 songwriter shows in 20 plus venues supporting over 60 songwriters from across the country.
+In total we will produce over 90 songwriter shows in 20 plus venues supporting over 70 songwriters from across the country.

 Come help us realize our vision of creating a world-class songwriting festivals that attract the very best songwriters and music fans from around the country.